paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-099-national-construction-safety-team.md

 <a id="section-7304"></a>
 ## § 7304.
 Briefings, hearings, witnesses, and subpoenas
-**(a) General authority** The Director or his designee, on behalf of a Team, may conduct hearings, administer oaths, and require, by subpoena (pursuant to subsection (e) of this section) and otherwise, necessary witnesses and evidence as necessary to carry out this chapter.
+**(a) General authority** The Director or his designee, on behalf of a Team, may conduct hearings, administer oaths, and require, by subpoena (pursuant to subsection (e)) and otherwise, necessary witnesses and evidence as necessary to carry out this chapter.

 **(b) Briefings** The Director or his designee (who may be the leader or a member of a Team), on behalf of a Team, shall hold regular public briefings on the status of investigative proceedings and findings, including a final briefing after the report required by [section 7307 of this title](./chapter-099-national-construction-safety-team.md#section-7307) is issued.